zhixuan-lin/forgetting-transformer/README.md

 ### Saving the model in Hugging Face Format

-For evaluation we require models to be save in Hugging Face format.
+For evaluation we require models to be saved in Hugging Face format.
 After training is finished, you can save the trained model in HuggingFace format using `save_model.py`:

 ```bash
 HF_LOAD_DIR=$OUTPUT_DIR